microsoftgraph/microsoft-graph-docs.pt-BR/concepts/tutorial-accessreviews-securitygroup.md

 ### <a name="response"></a>Resposta

-A resposta a seguir mostra que os dois membros do grupo de **segurança do Building** foram notificados da revisão pendente.
+A resposta a seguir mostra que os dois membros **do grupo de** segurança building foram notificados sobre sua revisão pendente.

 <!-- {
   "blockType": "response",